telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 The [WebSocket protocol](https://en.wikipedia.org/wiki/WebSocket) provides full-duplex communication channels over a TCP connection.
 WebSocket is distinct from the HTTP protocol.
 Both protocols are located at OSI layer seven and depend on TCP at OSI layer four.
 Although different, WebSocket is designed to work over HTTP ports 443 and 80 and support HTTP proxies and intermediaries, thus making it compatible with HTTP.

 Fiddler Everywhere supports WebSocket capturing out-of-the-box (through a system, independent browser, or explicit capturing modes).
 The application provides dedicated [WebSocket inspectors]({%slug inspector-types%}#websocket-and-grpc-inspectors) to examine and extract data from the WebSocket session's [handshake]({%slug inspector-types%}#handshake-tab), [metadata]({%slug inspector-types%}#metadata-inspector), and [messages]({%slug inspector-types%}#messages-tab).

+## Server-Sent Events

+The [Server-Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_eventsp) s a server technology that enables a client application to receive updates from a server through the HTTP protocol.
+With server-sent events, a server can send new data to the client at any time, by pushing messages.

+Fiddler Everywhere supports SSE capturing out-of-the-box (through a system, independent browser, or explicit capturing modes).
+The Fiddler application provides dedicated SSE inspectors to examine and extract data from the SSE session's handshake, and messages.

 ## gRPC Capturing